One click and you’re done! Sharing on social media is as easy as clicking a single button.

 Images are critical.
-Research consistently shows that more visual social posts get more shares, engagement and clicks.
-Social media is a visual place.
+Research consistently shows that more visual social posts get more shares, engagement and clicks than other social media content.
+Social is a visual.

 If your website is properly programmed, the featured image from the article will automatically appear in the social post when shared.

 If there is a more compelling image from within the article, such as a diagram, add it manually.
 Some social networks let you add a tiny gallery of images.